 For details of DRX parameters, see TS 38.331 [28] and TS 36.331 [51].

-The UE shall apply the DRX cycle broadcast in the cell by the RAN unless it has received Accepted DRX parameters from the AMF in which case the UE shall apply either the DRX cycle broadcast in the cell or the Accepted DRX parameters, as defined in TS 38.304 [50] and TS 36.304 [52].
+If the UE is not camping on NB-IoT, the UE shall apply the DRX cycle broadcasted in the cell by the RAN unless it has received Accepted DRX parameters from the AMF in which case the UE shall apply either the DRX cycle broadcast in the cell or the Accepted DRX parameters, as defined in TS 38.304 [50] and TS 36.304 [52].

+If the UE is camping on NB-IoT, and no indication of support of UE specific DRX for NB-IoT is broadcasted in the cell, the UE does not apply the Accepted DRX parameters, and shall apply the DRX cycle broadcasted in the cell by the RAN.
+If the UE is camping on NB-IoT, and an indication of support of UE specific DRX for NB-IoT is broadcasted in the cell, the UE shall apply the DRX cycle broadcasted in the cell by the RAN unless it has received Accepted DRX parameters from the AMF in which case the UE shall apply either the DRX cycle broadcast in the cell or the Accepted DRX parameters, as defined in and TS 36.304 [52].

 The Periodic Registration procedure does not change the UE's DRX settings.